Sue: Six parts. Oh joy. This had better be ****ing good, Neil.

 Me: It didn’t happen, sadly.
-But Big Finish have released quite a few audio adventures that feature the pair of them.
+But Big Finish have released quite a few audio adventures featuring the pair of them.

 Sue: Are the actors still alive, then?
 In that case, give them cameos in the anniversary special.
 Is Tom Baker in any of them?

 Me: Not yet.
 But he does appear in his own range of adventures with Louise Jameson as Leela.
 There’s a sequel to The Ark in Space and The Android Invasion and…

 Sue: So Tom Baker is doing Big Finish now?

 Sue: I knew he’d listen to me eventually.
 I told him to do a Big Finish years ago.

 The Doctor and Leela find Chang in a local opium den.